t0pcart/l360begone/README.md

 There are 3 methods that can be used to bypass Life360 and their requirements are listed.

+**Note: these modifications are made on disk. not in memory, and thus will persist between reboots**

 The automatic bypass method requires a proper bootstrap/terminal to be executed.
 Installing those can be done via a jailbreak [(Dopamine)](https://github.com/opa334/Dopamine), or using an app installed via a CoreTrust bypass [(Bootstrap)](https://github.com/RootHide/Bootstrap).

 The semi-automatic bypass method requires Filza(with root) to be installed on the iPhone